Doufless1/Assembly/docs/linux_x86_64_assembly_calculator.md

 mv gdb-dashboard ~/.gdb-dashboard
 echo "source ~/.gdb-dashboard/.gdbinit" >> ~/.gdbinit
 ```
-After you have done this u have a functional gdb Dashboard!
+After you have done ran this bash commands gdb dashboard should be working globally.
 Lastly if you want to compile your code and run with gdb you have to do this

 ```bash